r-devel/r-dev-web/WindowsBuilds/winutf8/ucrt3/howto.md

 which make gcc pdflatex tar
 ```

-Note: the issue with `tar` is that GNU tar does not work with colons used in
+Note: GNU `tar`, which is part of RTools42, does not work with colons used
-drive letters on Windows paths, because it instead uses colons when
+in drive letters on Windows paths, because it instead uses colons when
 specifying non-local archives.
 By adding `--force-local` to `TAR_OPTIONS`,
 this is disabled and colons work for drive letters.
 One can, instead, use
-the Windows tar (a variant of BSD tar), e.g.  `/c/Windows/System32/tar`, but
+the Windows tar (a variant of BSD tar) on Windows 10 and newer, e.g.
-some packages rely on GNU tar features.
-RTools4 and earlier used a
+`/c/Windows/System32/tar`, but several packages rely on GNU tar features
+particularly during installation.
+RTools4 and earlier used a customized
-customized version of GNU tar, which did not need the `--force-local`
+version of GNU tar, which did not need the `--force-local` options for drive
-options for drive letters to work.
+letters to work.

 `MkRules.rules` expects Inno Setup in `C:/Program Files (x86)/Inno Setup 6`.
 If you have installed it into a different directory, specify it in
-`MkRules.local`:
+`MkRules.local`, as shown here:

 ```
 cat <<EOF >MkRules.local